unifi-utilities/unifios-utilities/cloudflared/README.md

 No configuration is strictly necessary as the above will work and punch DNS requests out thru the default Cloudflare 1.1.1.1/1.0.0.1 resolvers, only over HTTPS.

-You may want to change UPSTREAM if you want to use a different DNS-over-HTTPS resolver.
+You may want to change `UPSTREAM=` if you want to use a different DNS-over-HTTPS resolver.

 For example if you are using Cloudflare Zero Trust Gateway services, there will be a location specific hostname for DNS-over-HTTPS, so you would: